fulcrologic/fulcro/docs/vsom-next.md

 trying to solve: testing, i18n, and advanced system for generating full-stack forms, CSS, file uploads, standing up a server.

-All of these are things you have to "plug in" with stock Om Next.
-While Fulcro doesn't lock you in to one solution for these, it does provide an included option that makes rapid application development possible.
+All of these are things you have to "plug in" with Om Next.

+Fulcro doesn't lock you in to one solution for these (Closure will dead-code eliminate anything you don't user).
+It does, however, provide an included production-ready option that makes rapid application development possible.